-Activity NC1 a.
-Sensitive activities i. within 12 metres of the centre line of a 220kV National Grid transmission line or within 12 metres of the foundation of an associated support structure.

-Activity ii. within 10 metres of the centre line of a 66 kV electricity distribution line or within 10 metres of a foundation of an associated support structure. iii. within 5 metres of the centre line of a 33 kV electricity distribution line or within 5 metres of a foundation of an associated support structure. b.
-Buildings on greenfield sites within 12 metres of the centre line of a 220kV National Grid transmission line or within 12 metres of the foundation of an associated support structure. ii. within 10 metres of the centre line of a 66 kV electricity distribution line or within 10 metres of a foundation of an associated support structure. iii. within 5 metres of the centre line of a 33 kV electricity distribution line or within 5 metres of a foundation of an associated support structure. c.
-Buildings, other than those in (b) above, i. within 12 metres of the foundation of a 220 kV National Grid transmission support structure. ii. within 10 metres of the foundation of a 66 kV electricity distribution support structure. iii. within 5 metres of the foundation of a 33 kV electricity distribution support structure. d.
-Fences within 5 metres of a National Grid transmission line support structure foundation or 5 metres of a 66 kV and 33 kV electricity distribution support structure foundation.
-Any application made in relation to this rule shall not be publicly notified or limited notified other than to Transpower New Zealand Limited and/or Orion New Zealand Limited or other electricity distribution network operator.
-Notes: The National Grid transmission lines and 66 kV and 33 kV electricity distribution lines are shown on the planning maps. ii.
-Vegetation to be planted around the National Grid or electricity distribution lines should be selected and/or managed to ensure that it will not result in that vegetation breaching the Electricity (Hazards from Trees) Regulations 2003. iii.
+Activ vity NC1 a.
+S Sensitive activities i within 12 metres of the centre line of a 220kV National Grid transmission line or within 12 metres of the foundation of an associated support structure. i i. within 10 metres of the centre line of a 66 kV electricity distribution line or within 10 metres of a foundation of an associated support structure. i ii. within 5 metres of the centre line of a 33 kV electricity distribution line or within 5 metres of a foundation of an associated support structure. b.
+I Buildings on greenfield sites i within 12 metres of the centre line of a 220kV National Grid transmission line or within 12 metres of the foundation of an associated support structure. i i. within 10 metres of the centre line of a 66 kV electricity distribution line or within 10 metres of a foundation of an associated support structure. i ii. within 5 metres of the centre line of a 33 kV electricity distribution line or within 5 metres of a foundation of an associated support structure. c.
+I Buildings, other than those in (b) above, i within 12 metres of the foundation of a 220 kV National Grid transmission support structure. i i. within 10 metres of the foundation of a 66 kV electricity distribution support structure. iii. within 5 metres of the four structure.
+Transfer of the second f Fences within 5 metres of a National Grid transmission line support structure foundation or 5 metres of a 66 kV and 33 kV electricity distribution support structure foundation. notified other than to TranspLimited or other electricity Notes: i.
+The National Grid tra any application made in relation to this rule shall not be publicly notified or limited otified other than to Transpower New Zealand Limited and/or Orion New Zealand limited or other electricity distribution network operator. s: The National Grid transmission lines and 66 kV and 33 kV electricity distribution lines are shown on the planning maps. i i.
+Vegetation to be planted around the National Grid or electricity distribution lines should be selected and/or managed to ensure that it will not result in that vegetation breaching the Electricity (Hazards from Trees) Regulations 2003. i ii.
 The New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001) contains restrictions on the location of structures and activities in relation to National Grid transmission lines and electricity distribution lines.

-Buildings and activity in the vicinity of National Grid transmission lines or electricity distribution lines must comply with the NZECP 34:2001.
+Activity Buildings and activity in the vicinity of National Grid transmission lines or electricity distribution lines must comply with the NZECP 34:2001.
 NC2 Sensitive activity within the air noise contour (50 dBA Ldn) or within the Lyttelton Port Influences Overlay Area as defined on the planning maps.

-Activity NC3 Any activity in the Industrial General Zone between Main South Road and the railway line, south west of 15 Foremans Road which results in the daily average sewage flow from a site exceeding 0.09 L/s/ha.
+NC3 Any activity in the Industrial General Zone between Main South Road and the railway line, south west of 15 Foremans Road which results in the daily average sewage flow from a site exceeding 0.09 L/s/ha.
 NC4 Residential activity on the Tannery site (between Cumnor Terrace and Tanner Street) NC5 Any activity within the area defined in Appendix 16.6.16 as "Area subject to wastewater discharge restrictions", which results in daily average sewage flows from a site to the Council's reticulated network exceeding 0.09 l/s/ha.